 Positive Student Encouragement - The District prohibits active and passive support for harassment, intimidation, or bullying.
-Students are encouraged to support other students who walk away from these acts when they see them, constructively attempt to stop them, and report these acts to the building Principal, program administrator, or his or her designee.
+Students are encouraged to support other students who walk away from these acts when they see them, constructively attempt to stop them, and report these acts to the building Principal, program administrator, or their designee.
 Students are required to conform to reasonable standards of socially acceptable behavior; respect the person, property, and rights of others; obey constituted authority; and respond to District teaching, support, and administrative staff.

-Reporting Procedure - Complaints alleging violations of this policy should be reported verbally to the building Principal, program administrator, or his or her designee on the same day that the school employee or contracted service provider witnesses or receives reliable information regarding an incident.
-All school employees as well as all other members of the school community including students, parents and legal guardians, volunteers and visitors are required to report alleged violations of this policy to the building Principal, program administrator, or his or her designee.
-HIB reports must be reported in writing to the building Principal, program administrator or his/her designee within two school days after the day on which the school employee or contracted service provider witnessed or received reliable information regarding any such incident.
+Reporting Procedure - Complaints alleging violations of this policy should be reported verbally to the building Principal, program administrator, or their designee on the same day that the school employee or contracted service provider witnesses or receives reliable information regarding an incident.
+All school employees as well as all other members of the school community including students, parents and legal guardians, volunteers and visitors are required to report alleged violations of this policy to the building Principal, program administrator, or their designee.
+HIB reports must be reported in writing to the building Principal, program administrator or their designee within two school days after the day on which the school employee or contracted service provider witnessed or received reliable information regarding any such incident.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the information submitted anonymously.
-The building Principal, program administrator, or his or her designee shall inform parents or legal guardians of all students involved in the alleged incident, and may discuss, as appropriate, the availability of counseling and other intervention services.
+The building Principal, program administrator, or their designee shall inform parents or legal guardians of all students involved in the alleged incident, and may discuss, as appropriate, the availability of counseling and other intervention services.

 Response to an Incident of Harassment, Intimidation or Bullying - Once it has been determined that an incident of harassment, intimidation, or bullying occurred, the building Principal, or program administrator in consultation with the Anti Bullying Specialist will be responsible for identifying the range of ways in which the school or program will respond to a specific incident.
-An appropriate response will be provided to the individual who commits any incident of harassment, intimidation, or bullying.
-Some acts of harassment, intimidation, or bullying may be isolated incidents requiring the school to respond appropriately to the individual(s) committing the acts.
+An appropriate response will be provided to the individual who commits any incident of harassment, intimidation, or bullying may be isolated incidents requiring the school to respond appropriately to the individual(s) committing the acts.
 Other acts may be so serious or part of a larger pattern of harassment, intimidation or bullying that require a response either at the classroom, school building, or District level or by law enforcement officials.